Caribbean Commitment against Illicit Networks

 Diálogo: How does TTDF protect its borders?

-Commodore Pritchard: Trinidad and Tobago has invested a lot in its border security.
-It has an integrated border security concept based on integration of customs, immigration, TTDF—of which the Coast Guard has the primary role—, and the Police, in addition to security agencies of the ports themselves.
-TTDF also has a larger role in terms of maritime, air and radar surveillance to secure our borders.
-Further, Trinidad and Tobago collaborates with its regional and international partners with regard to information and intelligence sharing towards more secure borders.
+Commodore Pritchard: Trinidad and Tobago has invested a lot in its border security agencies.
+It has an integrated border security concept based on integration of Customs, Immigration, the Coast Guard, the Police, and security agencies of the ports themselves are all integrated.
+TTDF works with the Coast Guard in a larger role in terms of maritime air surveillance and radar surveillance to secure our borders.

 Diálogo: You have been in this position since August 2017.
 How has your perspective changed since you assumed command?